Red Coconut Chutney Recipe

 Variations

-Each South Indian state has a slight variation in which they make this chutney.
+Each South Indian state has a slight variation in how it makes this chutney.
 It is also made differently in different homes.
-I am listing a few variations that you can try too.
+I am listing a few variations that you can try, too.

 To make this chutney in Mangalore style, add a teaspoon of jaggery while grinding the chutney.

-Some people also add shallots (pearl onions) in their chutney.
-Just fry the shallot in some oil until lightly browned.
-Then blend them along with other ingredients.
+Some add shallots (pearl and sambar onions) to their chutney.
+Fry the sliced shallot in oil until golden brown.
+Then, blend them along with other ingredients.

 Make this chutney with tomatoes.
-Saute chopped tomatoes in little oil for 4-5 minutes.
+Sauté chopped tomatoes in a little oil for 4-5 minutes.
 Add them with the remaining ingredients and make a chutney.

 Serving Suggestions